The Story of BHANDENI Community

 Masia* is a 13-year-old girl whose family has been heavily feeling the effects of the drought.
 She is the only one in her family who can speak Shangaan and so she is sent alone to cross the border into Mozambique to collect water.
 The drought relief activities have lifted a huge burden off of Masia and her family, and the Care Workers at Bhandeni CBO help to encourage her and show her the love of Jesus every day.

-The Hands at Work office in Oshoek currently supports six Community Based Organisations, which exist to care for the most vulnerable in their communities.
+The Hands at Work office in Eswatini (Swaziland) currently supports four Community Based Organisations, which exist to care for the most vulnerable in their communities.
 The office provides training, networking, and encouragement to those Community Based Organisations like Bhandeni.
 It also gives administrative support, including helping with funding proposals, monitoring and evaluation, bookkeeping and reporting to donors.